 Contractors' Questions: How to get paid for work my ex-client is using?

-Contractor’s Question: I carried out IT consultancy services for a Belgian company over a period of five months in 2014.
+Contractor’s Question: I carried out IT consultancy services for a Belgian company over a period of five months last year.
 They were always late in paying my fee, and the expenses I incurred while working in Belgium, the UK, my home office and elsewhere.

 As a result of this poor payment practice, and due to a lack of cooperation, I terminated my relationship with the business two months ago.
 But two invoices I’ve sent this Belgian company are still outstanding.
 Worse still, the company is using my reports/designs to continue their work, and these designs/reports were carried out during the period of non-payment.
 I do have a written consultancy services agreement with the company which states the law of the contract is the Belgian law.
 How can I protect my designs and recover my unpaid fees?